IC-Technologies/improved_postal_map/README.md

 # improved_postal_map
-Server side postal and minimap!
+Server side postal code map and minimap!
 Fixed as of 10/14/2022.

 ORIGINAL SCRIPT AND MAP CREDITS GO TO [OCRP](https://github.com/ocrp)!
 I, [Nick Reagan](https://github.com/NickReagan), has simply fixed and attempting to maintain it.